brianhill/bayesian-statistics/daily_schedule_term_2.md

 ### Week 4 &mdash; Gaussian Distribution &mdash; Linear Regression &mdash; Goodness of Fit

 * Tuesday, Sept.
-17 &mdash; You will be doing your last major topic in Young (the Gaussian distribution), pp. 64-75, which you already started on last week
+17 &mdash; You will be doing your last major topic in Young (the Gaussian distribution), pp. 64-75, which you already started on last week &mdash; Do the [Assignment for Tuesday](./assignments/AssignmentFor2024-09-17.nb.pdf)
 * Friday, Sept.
 20 &mdash; Linear Regression

 ### Week 5 &mdash; Exam 1